Academic staff: 21

 Social Anthropology at Manchester is an internationally renowned and research-led discipline, covering many areas of the world.
 We provide both state-of-the-art and core anthropology teaching, and a diverse range of research expertise.

-The department is ranked 2nd , based on grade-point average (within the combined Anthropology and Development Studies assessment panel), but is now 1st among social anthropology departments (REF 2014).
+According to the latest Research Excellence Framework (2014), the department is ranked second in the UK, based on grade-point average (within the combined Anthropology and Development Studies assessment panel), and first among social anthropology departments.

-In addition to the staff based in the discipline, anthropologists appointed to posts in University research centres (eg the Centre for Research on Socio-Cultural Change) may also participate in postgraduate supervision.
+In addition to the staff based in the department, anthropologists appointed to posts in other departments and research centres may also participate in postgraduate supervision.